Magnetic ground state of a Jeff = 1/2 based frustrated triangular lattice antiferromagnet: Discussion

 \section{Discussion}

 An intricate interplay between the SOC and CEF in 4\textit{f}-based frustrated magnets featuring Kramers doublets with a \textit{J}$_\textnormal{eff}$ = 1/2 state can give rise to a rich landscape of exotic quantum phenomena.
-The signature of the lowest Kramer doublet with \textit{J}$_\textnormal{eff}$ = 1/2 in the triangular lattice antiferromagnet BYRWO has been uncovered through the reduced magnetic moment and magnetic entropy \textit{R}ln2 in magnetization and specific heat experiments at low temperatures, respectively.
+The signature of the lowest Kramers doublet with \textit{J}$_\textnormal{eff}$ = 1/2 in the triangular lattice antiferromagnet BYRWO has been uncovered through the reduced magnetic moment and magnetic entropy \textit{R}ln2 in magnetization and specific heat experiments at low temperatures, respectively.
 The energy gap ($\Delta_\textnormal{CEF}$) of 278 K between the ground-state Kramers doublet and the first excited state, revealed by $\mu$SR, adds further credence to the claim that the ground-state physics is governed by \textit{J}$_\textnormal{eff}$ = 1/2 in this antiferromagnet.
-The emergence of long-range order at 90 mK suggests finite interactions between the triangular planes.
-The YbO$_6$ octahedra, linked to one another through BaO$_{12}$ polyhedra, in contrast to the direct connections of YbO$_6$ octahedra in NaYbO$_2$ and YbMgGaO$_4$, lead to a relatively weak superexchange interaction.
+The emergence of a broad maximum at 90 mK suggests the short-range correlation among the spins.
+The YbO$_6$ octahedra, linked to one another through BaO$_{12}$ polyhedra, in contrast to the direct connections of YbO$_6$ octahedra in NaYbO$_2$ and YbMgGaO$_4$, lead to a relatively weak superexchange interaction $J$ {$\approx-0.197$ K}.
 In the sub-Kelvin temperature range, the contribution of dipolar interaction is non-negligible, as it has been found in other Yb-based systems.
-The dipolar interaction was calculated to be around 0.0278 K, by using the expression $E_\textnormal{dipole}\approx \mu_0 g^2\mu_\textnormal{B}^2/{4\pi a^3}$, where \textit{g} is the average Land\'e g factor and \textit{a} denotes the nearest neighbor Yb-Yb distance.
-In the present case, the influence of dipolar interaction on the ground state is minimal when compared to the intraplanar superexchange interaction between Yb$^{3+}$ moments, since the former accounts for just 5.2 \% of the latter, suggesting that the long-range ordering in this antiferromagnet arises from interplanar superexchange interaction.
-The frustration parameter, quantifying the degree of frustration in this triangular lattice antiferromagnet $f=|\theta_\textnormal{CW}|/T_\textnormal{N}\approx$ 6 indicates a moderate frustration in the spin-lattice of BYRWO.
-Furthermore, the 52 \% entropy released at zero-field down to 56 mK indicates the presence of strong spin fluctuations, which is further indicated by $\mu$SR experiments or some complex magnetic phenomenon below 56 mK in this triangular lattice antiferromagnet \cite{khatua_magnetic_2024,sana_magnetic_2023}.
+The dipolar interaction was calculated to be around {0.022 K}, by using the expression {$E_\textnormal{dipole}\approx \mu_0 \mu_\textnormal{eff}^2/{4\pi a^3}$, where $\mu_\text{eff}$ is the effective moment} and \textit{a} denotes the nearest neighbor Yb-Yb distance. {In BYRWO, the strength of dipolar interaction is comparable to the intraplanar superexchange interaction between Yb$^{3+}$ moments, suggesting that the ground state results due to the interplay between these two interactions}.
+The frustration parameter, quantifying the degree of frustration in this triangular lattice antiferromagnet {$f=|\theta_\textnormal{CW}|/T_\textnormal{N}>5$} indicates frustration in the spin-lattice of BYRWO.
+Furthermore, the { 46 \% }entropy released at zero-field down to 56 mK indicates the presence of {frustration induced} strong spin fluctuations and { short-range spin correlations}, which is further indicated by $\mu$SR experiments \cite{khatua_magnetic_2024,sana_magnetic_2023}.